 The civil rights laws in the United States exemplify the nation’s commitment to basic human rights and freedoms, including fair treatment.
 As an employee, you have federal and state rights protecting you against discrimination in the workplace.

-Employment discrimination occurs when an employee or job applicant is treated unfairly or unfavorably because of their race, skin color, national origin, gender, disability, religion, or age.
+Workplace discrimination occurs when an employee or job applicant is treated unfairly or unfavorably because of their race, skin color, national origin, gender, disability, religion, or age.
 In accordance with federal and state laws, it is illegal to discriminate in any facet of employment.
 In Arkansas, the anti-discrimination laws are established by the Arkansas General Assembly and regulated by the Equal Employment Opportunity Commission (EEOC).

 If you’ve suffered from workplace discrimination, you’re not alone.
 Thousands of employees file claims every year with the EEOC.
 In order to have your claim handled fairly, you may need to consider legal representation.
 That’s where we come in.
-The Little Rock employment discrimination lawyers at McMath Woods P.A., are skilled in these types of cases.
+The Little Rock discrimination lawyers at McMath Woods P.A., are skilled in these types of cases.

 The Different Types of Discrimination